yashaka/selene/README.md

 - jQuery-style selectors
 - Ajax support
 - SinglePage App friendly PageObjects
--- composed with reusable and loadable Widgets
+  - composed with reusable and loadable Widgets

-Selene was inspired by [Selenide](http://selenide.org/) and [htmlelements](https://github.com/yandex-qatools/htmlelements) in Java and [Widgeon](https://github.com/yashaka/widgeon) gem in Ruby
+Selene was inspired by [Selenide](http://selenide.org/) and [htmlelements](https://github.com/yandex-qatools/htmlelements) in Java and [Widgeon](https://github.com/yashaka/widgeon) gem in Ruby.

 Tests with Selene can be built either in a simple straightforward "selenide' style or with PageObjects composed from Widgets i.e. reusable element components (aka selements).

 NOTE: This is still a pre-alpha version and may have some issues